Your CV is your first impression, so it's important that you get it right

 Inconsistent formatting is one of the major offenders of a bad CV.
 Unless the recruiter is absolutely desperate, the chances of a badly formatted CV being successful are slim to none.
-The good news is it doesn’t take much work to achieve good formatting.
-(In most cases, your word processor will do it for you.)
-Pay close attention to your font, spacing, paragraphs, indentations and bullet points to make sure they are consistent before sending off your CV.
+The good news is it doesn't take much work to achieve good formatting.
+In most cases, your word processor will do it for you.
+Pay close attention to your font, spacing, paragraphs, indentations, and bullet points to make sure that they are consistent before sending off your CV.

 You forgot to include your contact information

-Here’s the scenario: a recruiter receives a beautifully formatted CV with all the right skills and experience.
-They pick up the phone to call the candidate – but wait – there is no contact number listed on the CV.
-End result: that CV goes straight to the bottom of the pile.
+Here's the scenario: a recruiter receives a beautifully formatted CV with all the right skills and experience.
+They pick up the phone to call the candidate – but wait!
+There's no contact number listed on the CV!
+End result: that CV goes straight in the bin.

 You'd be surprised how often this occurs.
 The simple fact is that most recruiters don't have time to go searching for your contact details, so if you don't put it on your CV, you're not going to get the call.

-Correcting a bad CV does not need to be stressful.
+Correcting a bad CV doesn't need to be stressful.
 While it may seem like there are many wrong turns you can take when writing your CV, the good news is that most CV mistakes can be easily avoided.
-All it takes is some basic formatting and a good proofread.
-(And maybe two more proofreads after that.)
+All it takes is some basic formatting and a good proofread (and maybe two more proofreads after that).